prajna-io/anatman/README.txt

 the Forms of Yi correlate with strong co-incidenting forces"

   She nods
-  She knows this, of course
+  She is a trainer, She knows this, of course

 i continue,
 "the Glass Bead Game was the first

-"Way of accurately depicting, measuring, the co-incident of change, of Yi
+"Way of accurately depicting -- measuring -- the co-incident of change, of Yi

 "and it has far stronger correlation